lindsay-forestell/pytest/README.md

 plot_histogram(x)
 ```

-NEW in versoin 0.0.3!
+NEW in version 0.0.3!
 Create a madlibs about computers.
 ```py
 from pytest.utils import mad_libs